VaibhavGit27/Sales-Insights/README.md

 - Specific products within these categories are popular among buyers.

 ## Conclusion

-The analysis reveals that married women aged 26-35 years from Uttar Pradesh, Maharashtra, and Karnataka, working in IT, Healthcare, and Aviation sectors, are more likely to purchase products from Food, Clothing, and Electronics categories during Diwali.
+The analysis indicates that married women aged 26-35 years, primarily residing in Uttar Pradesh, Maharashtra, and Karnataka, and working in IT, Healthcare, and Aviation sectors, are more likely to purchase products from food, clothing, and electronics categories.

 ---

 Thank you for visiting!